danielmoi/command-line-tute/shells-terminals-command-lines.md

 ---
 ## Terminals Today
-A terminal today can also be a _virtual_ device - a terminal emulator - software that emulates a physical terminal.
+A terminal today can also be a _virtual_ device - software that emulates a physical terminal.

+It is more correct to use the term "terminal emulator" for a virtual terminal, but it is common to just use the term "terminal".

 As such, a terminal now is a wrapper program that runs a shell (another program).